OpenNews/srccon/sessions_about.md

 # About Sessions at SRCCON

 SRCCON is built around two days of peer-led conversations and hands-on workshops.
 The community members who step up to facilitate these sessions make it all possible.
 They bring their experience with a topic as well as the questions they haven't answered, and guide conversations and collaborative work that help every attendee head home with new ideas.
-If you'd like to facilitate a session at SRCCON, we have [a Proposal Guide written just for you](/sessions/proposal-guide/)!
+If you'd like to facilitate a session at SRCCON, we have [a guide to session proposals written just for you](/sessions/proposal-guide/)!

 Our program for SRCCON is built around key community values: